fivexl/website/content/blog/container-hardening-guide/index.md

           args: --severity-threshold=high --file=${{ matrix.config.dockerfile }}
 ```

+### Thoughts on Interpreters
+In containerized environments, enhancing security is crucial, particularly when dealing with interpreters for languages like JavaScript or Python.
+The presence of these interpreters can be a vulnerability, as attackers who manage to penetrate a container might use them to execute arbitrary code.
+This could lead to a broader compromise of the system.
+To mitigate these risks, we reccomend to use next strategies:

+#### Convert Scripts to Executables:

+For **JavaScript**, use tools like [pkg](https://github.com/vercel/pkg) or [nexe](https://github.com/nexe/nexe) to create standalone executables.
+This approach reduces the attack surface by eliminating the need for Node.js runtime in the container.
+For **Python**, tools like [PyInstaller](https://github.com/pyinstaller/pyinstaller) or [Nuitka](https://github.com/Nuitka/Nuitka) can compile scripts into binaries, removing the necessity for a Python interpreter.

+#### Use Minimal Base Images:
+Opt for 'scratch' images in your containers.
+These images contain only the essential binaries and libraries, significantly reducing potential vulnerabilities.

+#### Benefits and Considerations:
+This method effectively reduces the attack surface and simplifies deployment processes.
+However, it may not always be feasible, and even when using scratch images, it's crucial to continue adhering to best practices for container security.

 ### Stage 2.
 Build Level

 This set of recommendations is simple to complete and can be performed within a workday.
 It mostly focuses on adjusting the Docker Image.
 Here are some initiatives, categorized from simple to complex.